-Clearly state that the assessment results are not used to negatively impact the employees’ standing or job security.
+Clearly state that the assessment results are not used to impact the employees’ standing or job security negatively.

 Communicate that the primary focus is on learning and development, encouraging a positive view of the potential outcomes.

 Pre-Assessment Communication:

 Send detailed emails or memos outlining the specifics of the assessment process.